 Based on the instance labels you selected and if there are no other labels, those metrics with matching metric name and instance label will be collapsed into a single metric.
 If these DataPoint definitions are correct, you can click Finish.

 To edit any of the DataPoint definitions, click the edit pencil.
 You can:

 - Aggregate metrics into a single DataPoint.

 - Filter out metrics based on label values to only capture the values you care about.

 To filter out metrics, select a label, operator, and value to match.
 Then select an aggregation type: sum or avg.

-Note: If the “Finish” button available, you may have improperly defined datapoints.
+Note: If the Finish button is disabled, you may have improperly defined DataPoints.
 Check the DataPoint list to make sure the status for all is green.
 You can hover over the red status to see more information about the error.
 A common error may be that the metric does not contain the instance label you selected.
 In this case, either go back and select the correct instance label or delete the datapoint to proceed.